 Dave Barrow, Treasurer & Webmaster

 Dave retired from the federal government in 2012 and likes to stay busy.
 He and his wife Jan have maintained a state certified tree farm in Myersville since 1996, reforesting 15 of their 17 acres.
 In 2019 the Barrows Tree Farm was selected as the Frederick County Tree Farm of the Year.
 He is focused on developing riparian forest both on his property and with Stream-Link Education to improve water quality in the Catoctin and Monocacy watersheds.
-In 2017 he joined the Maryland Tree Farm Committee as the Western Region Tree Farm Representative and is now the Vice Chair.
+From 2017 through 2020 he was the Western Region Tree Farm Representative and Vice Chair of the Maryland Tree Farm Committee .

 Read more about Dave planting and see drone video of there 2017 riparian forest planting

 April 2018 update